jgoalby/jgoalby.github.io/games/template/readme.md

 # TODOs

+# Next
+Include the settings enum in the settings plugin itself and then access simpler and remove import.

 # Keyboard stuff
 - Have a quit button in the game
 - Assign keys to the other buttons as well, and use escape to go backwards perhaps, and enter to continue?